Welcome to Supporters of South Newton Dog Park!

 Question: Where will the park you are promoting be located?
 Why not somewhere else in South Newton?

-Answer: This park is located smack in the middle of one of the most dense areas of Southern Newton.
-Oak Hill Park's field is uniquely suited for a dog park, given the small lots of land, underused land, and access from multiple pathways.
+Answer: This park is located smack in the middle of one of the most dense areas of South Newton.
+Memorial Field at Oak Hill Park is uniquely suited for a dog park, given the small residential lots, underused parkland, and access from multiple pathways.
 Walkability and community-centered design are both important.
 Some proposed alternatives are nowhere near anyone's house, resulting in decreased use and forcing people to drive to get there.
+Others are next to MBTA bus stops on busier roads.

 That being said, we also think there should be more fenced-in dog parks around Newton!
 It is a resource our city needs and our citizens deserve.
 But let's start with this one!